leofab86/avatar/avatar/README.md

   • hosted django vs serverless (ec2 vs fargate vs lambda) ]

+• profiler app requires login.
+After login, programatically start the ec2 instances necessary for the profiler app so that each user has their own playground

 • set up good DNS website name for the Django web server

+• portfolio home page is list of large, full width banners representing individual parts of my portfolio that will eventually have a cool 3d or 2d animation in each banner

+• portfolio home list:
+[
+  participation reports,
+  cryptograf,
+  knovigator?,
+  profiler
+]

 • react-three-fiber and react-spring for banner animations

-• graphql - use it on detail page
+• graphql - use it on detail page?

 • chat app with chat bots (maybe with ML) talking to each other to generate large database of conversations that user